 About me

 Isabella’s scholarly contributions complement her musical endeavors.
-Her main research interests focus on 20th-century Italian and French music, colonial/postcolonial studies, Italian music and politics, music and identity, and music education and have been published in prestigious journals and presented at international conferences and conventions, including International Musicological Society and Guitar Foundation of America.
-She is currently a Research Affiliate at New York University’s Department of Italian Studies and has previously served as a Visiting Scholar at New York University’s Center for European and Mediterranean Studies.
+Her main research interests focus on 20th-century Italian and French music, colonial/postcolonial studies, Italian music and politics, music and identity, and music education and have been published in prestigious journals and presented at international conferences and conventions, including International Musicological Society and Guitar Foundation of America scholarly section.
+She has previously served as a Visiting Scholar at New York University’s Center for European and Mediterranean Studies.

 An experienced educator, Isabella has over 15 years of teaching experience across all levels.
 She is a Certified Teacher and Examiner for The Royal Conservatory of Music of Toronto (RCM) and is passionate about fostering musical excellence in her students who were invited to perform in prestigious concert halls, including at Carnegie Hall in New York.

-Isabella plays a custom-made Andrea Tacchi guitar.
+Isabella plays a custom made Andrea Tacchi guitar.